There is a home break-in every 15 seconds but what you are about to find out could keep you from becoming one of those statistics.

 If he was the home owner, he would not try to stop the burglar.
 Do not risk your own health or your family’s safety for some stuff.
 It’s just stuff.
 It can be replaced but you can’t be.

-And protect your front doors with the best door security hardware solutions.
+And protect your front doors with the best door security devices.